Gloucestershire funeral services and support

 - Uley Village Hall

 - Whiteshill and Ruscombe Village Hall

 - Woodmancote New Village Hall

-A few venues for the gathering afterwards, if you can’t face everyone back at your house:
+Around the valleys: a few venues for the gathering afterwards if you can’t face everyone back at your house

 Most will do a decent funeral tea, and finger foods to order.